 “illuminate” is a cinematic poem that evokes what it feels like to be in the LGBTQ closet.
-The short film is based on a phenomenological research study by clinical psychologist Dr. Nisha Gupta, who conducted in-depth interviews with research participants about their lived experiences of being closeted about their sexual orientation.
+This award-winning short film is based on a phenomenological research study by clinical psychologist Dr. Nisha Gupta, who conducted in-depth interviews with research participants about their lived experiences of being closeted about their sexual orientation.
 All imagery in the film is derived from research participants’ metaphoric descriptions of what being in the closet felt like for them personally.
 Research findings suggest that the closet is experienced as a traumatic loss of existential rights: the right to truth, freedom, love, hope, and power. “illuminate” uses symbolic cinematography to make visible the invisible psychic pain that the closet incites, to inspire LGBTQ people to keep fighting for our existential rights, and to instill compassion and hope among viewers.